John Jones Jenkins, 1st Baron Glantawe: Political career

 Jenkins was a Justice of the Peace for Swansea and Carmarthenshire and Mayor of Swansea three times, in 1869, 1879 and 1880.
 He was knighted on 17 May 1882.
 He stood unsuccessfully for parliament at Carmarthen in 1880, but was elected Member of Parliament for the constituency in a by-election in 1882.

 Jenkins held the seat until 1886 when he joined the Liberal Unionist party in opposition to Home Rule for Ireland but lost against an official Liberal Party candidate.
 In 1889, he was High Sheriff of Glamorgan.
 Jenkins was invited by J. F. Morris to stand as the Liberal Unionist candidate for Carmarthen in 1895 and subsequently held the seat until 1900.

 On 18 July 1906 he was raised to the peerage as Baron Glantawe, of Swansea in the County of Glamorgan.

 Personal life

 Lord Glantawe married, firstly, Margaret Rees, daughter of Josiah Rees, on 20 January 1854.
 She died after 9 years of marriage.
 He married, secondly, Catherine Prudence Daniel, daughter of Edward Daniel, on 10 May 1864 at Llansamlet, Glamorgan.
-Jenkins had two daughters by his second wife -- Olga Violet Jenkins, Mrs Daniell (b.
+Jenkins had two daughters by his second wife—Olga Violet Jenkins, Mrs Daniell (b.
 1878) and Alina Kate Elaine Jenkins, Lady Bledisloe (b.
 1880) -- but had no male heir.
 (Alina married Lord Bledisloe in 1928 and died in 1956.)

 Glantawe died, aged 80, at The Grange, West Cross in Swansea, now the site of the Territorial Army base, and was buried at Oystermouth Cemetery.
 The peerage died with him as he had left no male heir.

+Probate to his estate was granted on 7 April 1916 in London, to Olga Violet Daniell and Alina Kate Elaine Jenkins, his daughters.
+Effects were listed as £66,366 13s 11d, approximately £6 million in October 2025.